SonaaRajagopal/Emotion-Detecting-Model/README.md

 I have navigated through the dark depths of the dataset, extracting valuable insights and leveraged them to build a predictive model capable of capturing the nuances of emotional turmoil.

 The models have been created with the purpose of fulfilling the mentioned objective.

+The final output is stored in the file "submission.csv".